ECG cuts power supply to over 50 homes in Shama due to illegal connection

-Over 50 houses in the Shama District of the Western Region have had their power supply cut for allegedly engaging in illegal connections.
+Over 50 houses in the Shama District of the Western Region have had their power supply cut for allegedly engaging in illegal connection.

 A monitoring and disconnection team from the Sekondi District office of the Electricity Company of Ghana (ECG) also discovered that a significant number of the residents had their meters blank and have been enjoying free electricity, in some instances, for more than a year.